How to Choose a Payroll Service for Your Business

 Opting for a DIY payroll software isn’t the best idea if nobody has any payroll or HR knowledge.
 You may be able to ensure your employees are paid but may not understand how much in taxes to withhold or how or when to report to the IRS and other tax agencies.

-Budget is a driving factor behind most business decisions, and you should consider it when choosing a payroll provider.
+Budget is an important factor when choosing a payroll provider.
 Most services charge you monthly, so take the time to figure out how much you can afford.
 I recommend looking at it on an annual basis as well; some services charge extra for handling year-end tax reports.

 Keep in mind that having more employees usually drives up payroll service costs.
 However, some services charge the same rate if your employee count falls within the same pricing level.
 Let’s say you have 20 employees, and the provider charges $40 per employee for companies with 20 to 30 workers.
 You can maximize value and lock in the rate by getting as close to 30 employees as possible (without going over, of course).